 They had a few leads for the second teenage patient through 3 phages.

 Muddy was able to infect and kill the patient’s bacteria but BPs and ZoeJ were not effective.
 The team modified the genomes of the two phages to make them bacteria killers.
 They combined the three into a cocktail, purified it then tested it for safety.

-Doctors gave the cocktail to the patient on June 2018 through an IV twice everyday with a billion phage particles in every dose.
+Doctors gave the cocktail to the patient in June 2018 through an IV twice every day with a billion phage particles in every dose.
 Six weeks later, a liver scan showed the infection had disappeared.

 According to Hatfull finding the right phages for every patient is not easy.
-One day, it might be possible for scientists to make a phage cocktail which works to treat diseases such as Pseudomonas infections which threaten burn patients.
+One day, it might be possible for scientists to make a phage cocktail that works to treat diseases such as Pseudomonas infections that threaten burn patients.

 We would appreciate it if you shared your thoughts on the article in the comment section below.